Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 XYZ || XYZ
 ~~~~~~~~~~

-This option aligns all three axis of the pick frame with all three axis
+This option aligns all three axes of the pick point with all three axis
 of the reference frame.
 This setting is typically used when there is a
 flexible gripper to pick the objects, e.g. a vacuum cup to pick
 cardboard boxes.
 See image below for the effect on a real scene in